 Throw in that brilliant Exploration Mode, which gives you geographical clues to where an objective is rather than pointing a marker at it, and you have an incredibly fun, rewarding open world.
 But Black Flag just beats it for me, purely because the piratical theme and Caribbean setting are a touch more compelling and well-realised.
 It's a close call, though.

-Jody: Part of what's interesting about Assassin's Creed is the idea each game can explore vastly different time periods, but the series' formula has a flattening effect on that.
+Jody: Each Assassin's Creed game can explore a vastly different time period, but the series' formula has a flattening effect on that.
 Sometimes they feel samey no matter how unusual the setting.
-Black Flag's the exception because the Golden Age of Piracy isn't just a backdrop to parkour over, performing air-assassinations off the top of Blackbeard's hat.
-Once you've done a bit of the assassins vs. templars stuff at the start it goes whole hog on letting you be a pirate captain, like you've eaten your vegetables and now here's your rum-flavored dessert.
+Black Flag's an exception because the Golden Age of Piracy isn't just a backdrop to parkour over, performing air-assassinations off the top of Blackbeard's hat.
+Once you've done a bit of the assassins vs. templars stuff at the start it goes whole hog on just letting you be a pirate captain, like you've eaten your vegetables and now here's your rum-flavored dessert.

 Chris: When we played Assassin's Creed 3, we all had the same thought: this ship stuff is awesome.
 Why don't they make a whole game out of it?
 Dreams come true.